Welcome to today's edition of the Rush 24-7 podcast.

 Bob Herbert quitting.

-Now, some uh enterprising hackers have found four lines of JavaScript to be able to beat the paywall.
+Now, some enterprising hackers have found four lines of JavaScript to be able to beat the paywall.

-The New York Times has spent tens of millions of dollars Establishing their paywall.
+The New York Times has spent tens of millions of dollars establishing their paywall.

 Tens of millions of dollars to go pay and keep people from busting it.